Tuesday, February 7, 2017

 Melody: I completed my own transition with bottom surgery five years ago.
 I’m just living my life as a woman who got here by the scenic route.

-Monika: I have also watched your video with Caitlyn Jenner.
-She is one of the most prominent transwomen in the USA...
+Monika: I also noticed your video with Caitlyn Jenner.
+She is one of the most prominent transgender women in the United States…

 Melody: …and maybe most controversial.
 I was able to meet her briefly at the GLAAD Media Awards in NYC last year.
 Even in a room full of celebrities like Robert DeNiro and Mariah Carey, she was a rockstar.
 She was personally very nice to me, however, I do not agree with her politics at all.
 Hopefully, she’ll use her access to conservative thinkers to broaden their education on transgender issues.